SFantasy/node-in-action/en/cli/request.md

 ## Use request

-[request](https://www.npmjs.com/package/request) is one of the most popular module on NPM, it has been downloaded for 20~30 million time per day.
+[request](https://www.npmjs.com/package/request) is one of the most popular module on npm, it has been downloaded for 20~30 million time per day.

 Just like Ajax methods of jQuery used in Front-end development and AFNetworking in iOS development, **request** is widely used in Node.js applications for requesting APIs.